 Additionally, we have license agreements with third parties, such as AECOM, IRL, and the University of Alabama at Birmingham ("UAB"), which require fees related to sublicense agreements or maintenance fees.
-We expense sublicense payments as incurred unless they are related to revenues that have been deferred, in which case the expenses are deferred and recognized over the related revenue recognition period.
+Generally, we expense sublicense payments as incurred unless they are related to revenues that have been deferred, in which case the expenses are deferred and recognized over the related revenue recognition period.
 We expense maintenance payments as incurred.

-At March 31, 2010, we had deferred collaboration expenses of approximately \$2.9 million.
-These deferred expenses were sub-license payments, paid to our academic partners upon receipt of consideration from various commercial partners.
+At June 30, 2010, we had deferred collaboration expenses of approximately \$8.8 million.
+Approximately \$2.8 million of these deferred expenses were sublicense payments, paid to our academic partners upon receipt of consideration from various commercial partners.
 These deferred expenses would not have been incurred without receipt of such payments from our commercial partners and are being expensed in proportion to the related revenue being recognized.
 We believe that this accounting treatment appropriately matches expenses with the associated revenue.